RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

           }
 ```

-Notice that for the **connection name** I used a variable <code>azureQueueConnectionId</code>.
+Notice that for **connection name** I used a variable <code>azureQueueConnectionId</code>.
 This variable refers to a parameter <code>azureQueueConnectionIdParameter</code> and this parameter was declared in the main deployment bicep file as follows:
 ```
 azureQueueConnectionIdParameter: logicAppConnection.outputs.id
 ```
-This way of referring to other resources and using output from the Logic App is normal practice so I thought this was the best way to do it.
+This way of referring to external resources and using output from the Logic App is normal practice within Bicep so I thought this was the best way to do it.

-## How it was going
+## Troubleshoot time
 So how did I troubleshoot?

 <ul>